 But is it?

 Down below, I will be showcasing the west side of Oceanside Harbor, where the boat launch is situated.
 What I love about this ramp is that everything is in such close proximately to each other.
-But if you think about it, if it is busy, this feature could be a negative attribute.
+But if you think about it, this feature could be a negative attribute if it is busy.

 Here is a PDF file of the Harbor map.
 I encourage you to print it out, as it is a great reference to use the next time you are in the area!